Academic Policies and Procedures

 Specific withdrawal deadlines are listed in the Academic Calendar.
 In the case of illness or injury, family members may complete the student withdrawal from the college.
 In case of duress or special need, an administrative withdrawal may be initiated by the Dean of Students.

-Students who fail to withdraw from courses they have not attended are liable for all tuition and interest charged to their accounts.
-Grades of F are assigned at the end of the semester for any classes that students fail to drop.
+Students who fail to withdraw from courses are liable for all tuition and interest charged to their accounts.
+Students may be administratively withdrawn on the census date receiving a final grade of AW if they do not attend any classes during the first two weeks of the semester.
+Grades of F are assigned at the end of the semester for any classes when students remain enrolled.

 Late Withdrawal for Unusual or Extenuating Circumstances